jakedahn/debuild/README.md

 run.
 So do not edit directly into $HOME/packages/gdal/gdal/debian.

-The -c flag of build.sh causes a clean build, otherwise only an incremental one will be done. build.sh updates the GDAL sources from the GDAL 1.11 subversion branch.
+The -c flag of build.sh causes a clean build, otherwise only an incremental one will be done. build.sh updates the GDAL sources from the GDAL subversion trunk (2.0dev at that time).
 Each time a new build is made the debuild/gdal/debian/changelog should be updated to increase the version number.

 In case of issues, deleting $HOME/packages/gdal and running again ./setup.sh might be helpful.

+After upgrading and uploading GDAL to a new version with incompatible C++ ABI, a dummy commit touching the following components must be done to force a rebuild:
+  - planet_common/cplusplus/gdal_cmo
+  - planet_common/cplusplus/gcps2rpc
+  - planet_common/cplusplus/cloudmask
+  - plcompositor
+The GDAL ECW and MrSID plugins must also be rebuilt